ClickCease

 Vicarious Liability

-Personal injury law generally holds employers vicariously liable for the negligence of their employees and resulting harm under a legal principle called “respondeat superior.”
+Personal injury law generally holds employers vicariously liable for the negligence of their employees and resulting harm under a legal principle called “respondent superior.”
 This means that a trucking company does not have to act negligently to share liability – victims must prove that the trucking company employed the driver or owned the truck in question, and liability might be automatic.

 Finding the trucking company partly liable for an accident can be highly beneficial for injured accident victims.
 Corporations usually have much more substantial insurance coverage than individual drivers.
 If your losses exceed the driver’s policy limits, you can seek the rest of your compensation from the trucking company’s policy.